ian-bruntlett/TECH-Manuals/tm-free-software.md

 If you ask for help online, please read [How To Ask Questions The Smart Way.](http://www.catb.org/esr/faqs/smart-questions.html)

+The [Awesome Project](https://github.com/sindresorhus/awesome) is an attempt to classify just about everything.
+Take a look...

 ## Windows - Free Software

 ### Security Software